 Reading up on this product we found that is was invented by Art Ludwig, a world-renowned Ecological systems designer, grey water expert and author.
 In 1996 this product was bought from Mr. Ludwig and is now distributed by Bio Pak, another company that actively cares about sustainability, recycling, waste reduction and the principles of being “Green.”

-Right now we are using it diluted 1:1 for hand soap and dishwashing.
+Right now we are using it diluted 1:1 for hand soap and dish washing.
 As soon as the last of our laundry soap and shampoo are finished we’ll do the 1:5 dilution in another bottle and see how this works for those purposes as well.

 It has a nice, clean, light citrus scent.
 This is the polar opposite of those nasty, Lavender (or other) scented products (which means they use some chemical you cannot pronounce to hijack your olfactory sense and make your brain think it smells something kinda-sorta like lavender or whatever Tide or All or whoever wants you to smell).
 Ick.
 The Amazon listing mentions, inexplicably, that this “Tastes Great” and that it is a “Great Gift Idea.”
 We agree with the second but have no intention of testing out the first hypothesis.

 So far this cleans as well as any other product we have used in the past and actually seems to rinse off more thoroughly than some of the more commercial name-brand products.
-It certainly smells better than many of them while we’re actively using it but does not leave a residual scent on our dishes or hands after they have dried which is a nice, extra bonus for those like us who are not a fan of artificial scents and colors.
-Since it is so concentrated we will make up a batch in a much smaller bottle for our next excursion and leave the bulky gallon container at home which is another plus when our available space is limited and the less weight we need to carry around the better.
+It certainly smells better than many of them while we’re actively using it but does not leave a residual smell on our dishes or hands after they have dried which is a nice bonus for those like us who are not a fan of artificial scents and colors.
+Since it is so concentrated we will make up a batch in a smaller bottle for our next excursion and leave the bulky gallon container at home which is another plus when our available space is limited and the less weight we need to carry around the better.
 When we’re situated in the depths of some beautiful back country spot we now have no qualms parceling out our rinse water at the base of several select trees and plants.
 What we are hoping to see is that next time we make use of one of these campsites we’ll notice that the plants we gave the biocompatible gift to might look a bit healthier than their un-gifted neighbors.
 We will let you know what we find.

 The next time you and your family, be it human, canine, feline (or other) are out enjoying our beautiful natural areas you might want to take the next positive step to minimize your footprint and would do well to consider using either (or both) of these products.
 If you do give them a try please feel free to come back here and let us and our other readers know what you think about them.